MohamadFazel/Bayes-S-FLIM/README.md

 # Spectral-FLIM
-Spectral-FLIM is a Bayesian Python code for dealing with spectral Floursecnse imging microscopy
+Spectral-FLIM is a Python-based Bayesian tool designed to handle the intricacies of Spectral Fluorescence Lifetime Imaging Microscopy (FLIM), providing advanced capabilities for spectral analysis in fluorescence microscopy.

 ## Installation
 Use the package manager [pip install -r requirements.txt] to install riquiremnt.